 Having seen photographs of these two diamonds, which one would you choose now?
 Would you choose the first diamond with the eyeclean crystal inclusion or the second one with the dark, black feather under its table facet?

 I guess the answer will be pretty obvious which diamond is hands-down the better choice!

 Even if you are looking at a full grading report with an inclusion plot, there are details that aren’t revealed without closer inspections.
 Sometimes, harmless looking plots can actually turn out to have unsightly inclusions!

 Crystals can exist in different colors depending on the type of embedded mineral.
 In this particular example, the crystal takes on an awful opaque appearance.

-As you can see, the lab report only shows you the type and location of inclusions in a diamond.
-In the grading report, there is no indication about the intensity of cloud particles or the coloration an inclusion has.
+As you can see, the lab report is like a 2D map.
+It is only able to show you the type and location of inclusions in a diamond but there are no indications about the intensity of cloud particles or the coloration an inclusion has.